 Drawers can get messy fast.
 Use dividers to keep your stuff from turning into a jumbled mess.
 Clear bins help keep items visible but contained.

-If you have a small closet, use slim hangers that don’t slip.
-Hanging organizers can also help with scarves, or handbags.
+If you have a small closet, use thin hangers that won’t slip.
+Hanging organizers can also work for scarves, or handbags.

 Keep Surfaces Clear